Tears, screaming, kids running for the door…yup, it’s the beginning of a new school year!

 Nobody asks me to play with them! -> I can ask other kids to play with me.

-- Warm Fuzzy: This year I am making little stuffed hearts out of super soft fleece for students to stash in their pockets.
-I’ll post pics when they are done.
+Warm Fuzzy: This year I am making tiny stuffed hearts out of super soft fleece for students to stash in their pockets.

 Sense of Mastery: Increase the student’s sense of competence.